argman/EAST/readme.md

 --pretrained_model_path=/tmp/resnet_v1_50.ckpt
 ```

-if you have more than one gpu, you can pass gpu ids to gpu_list
+If you have more than one gpu, you can pass gpu ids to gpu_list

-Note: you should change the gt text file of icdar2015's filename to img_*.txt instead of gt_img_*.txt(or you can change the code in icdar.py), and some extra characters should be removed from the file.
+**Note: you should change the gt text file of icdar2015's filename to img_\*.txt instead of gt_img_\*.txt(or you can change the code in icdar.py), and some extra characters should be removed from the file.**

 ### Test
 run